promised-ai/redpoll-website/content/blog/sparsity.md

 Once a model pipeline is in place, one can go back and _"let's see if this different preprocessing step increases the model's performance..."_.

+The requirement of filling data or dropping samples seems wholly unnatural and unnecessary.
-Wouldn't it be far better for a predictive model to be able to grasp the concept of incomplete data?
+Shouldn't your model be able to grasp the concept of incomplete data?
-We want a platform that's built to understand that "we'll rarely know all the attributes, and that's okay."_
+We want a platform that's built to understand that _"we'll rarely know everything, and that's okay."_

-# Reformer: Built to handle incomplete data
+> **Shouldn't a model be able to grasp the concept of incomplete data?**

+# Reformer: Working with what you've got

 Customer data is often plagued with incomplete information.
 In this example, we will use the mercifully complete [Telco Customer Churn](https://www.kaggle.com/blastchar/telco-customer-churn) dataset and induce some artificial sparsity.
 A certain proportion (10%, for starters) of the information will be dropped "Missing Completely at Random"